-Famous for: In 1891 becomes second woman to climb Mount Rainier after failed attempt with Fay Fuller a year earlier.
+Famous for: In 1891 becomes the second woman to climb Mount Rainier after a failed attempt with Fay Fuller a year earlier.
 Being part of a successful climbing party that included 13-year old Susan Longmire; earning these two women the honors of being the second and third woman to summit the mountain.

 On August 10th 1890, Fay Fuller a young school teacher from Yelm successfully reached the summit of Mount Rainier becoming the first woman to do so and securing her spot in the history books.
 Another young school teacher from Yelm, Edith Corbett could have shared that honor.
 But fate had a different plan when Corbett succumbed to queasiness in her stomach and had to abandon her climb that August day.
 Corbett however would return to Rainier the following year and successfully reach the summit becoming the second woman to do so.
 But in Rainier history and lore, her name would become nowhere near as familiar as Fuller’s.

 Edith Corbett was born in California in 1869 to immigrant parents from Canada.
 In the 1880s Corbett came to Washington Territory with her father (her mother passed away in 1882) and younger sister settling in Tacoma.
 Corbett would become a school teacher and it was sometime in the late 1880s that she met Fay Fuller who was also teaching in Tacoma.
 Fuller eventually moved to Yelm to teach.
 Corbett did as well.
 It was in Yelm that she would become good friends with the Longmire family helping to familiarize her with Mount Rainier.